 Immediate considerations for global employers

-Distribution of protein-based vaccines, such as the Pfizer-BioNTech and Moderna vaccines, will have challenging cold storage and shipping needs, thus limiting locations where they can be administered.
-This will require reliance on current state and local public health infrastructures, versus workplace or health plan administration.
+Distribution of protein-based vaccines, such as the Pfizer-BioNTech and Moderna vaccines, have a challenging cold storage and shipping needs, thus limiting locations where they can be administered.
+This requires reliance on current state and local public health infrastructures, versus workplace or health plan administration.
 The Pfizer-BioNTech and Moderna vaccines will also require two injections versus one, creating additional complexity.
+As COVID-19 vaccines become more widely available, governments may partner with businesses to ensure the effective distribution of the vaccine.
+For example, the Philippines government recently issued guidelines on the administration of COVID-19 vaccines in the workplaces so long as no cost is passed on to the employees and a non-mandatory vaccination policy is established to avoid any discrimination against employees who refuse to get vaccinated.
+Employers in other countries may seek the support of appropriate government agencies in the procurement, storage, transport, deployment and administration of COVID-19 vaccines.

 As employers consider COVID-19 vaccination policies, employers should ensure full compliance with local laws and take the following into consideration.